-1. The remuneration for directors, supervisors and senior management who held full-time positions in the Company during the reporting period has included annual risk fund, of which, Gao Jianping (Chairman) is RMB 1.065 million, Li Renjie (Director, President) is RMB 1.035 million, Bi Zhonghua (Chairwoman of the Board of Supervisors) is RMB 0.995 million, Kang Yukun (Director, Vice president) is RMB 0.985 million, Chen Dekang (Director, Vice president) is RMB 0.935 million, Lin Zhangyi (Vice president) is RMB 0.885 million, Tang Bin(Director, Board secretary) is RMB 0.825 million.
+1. The remuneration for directors, supervisors and senior management who held full-time positions in the Company during the reporting period has included annual risk fund, of which, Gao Jianping (Chairman) is RMB 1.065 million, Li Renjie (Director, President) is RMB 1.035 million, Bi Zhonghua (Chairwoman of the Board of Supervisors) is RMB 0.995 million, Kang Yukun (Director, Vice president) is RMB 0.985 million, Chen Dekang (Director, Vice president) is RMB 0.935 million, Jiang Yunming (Vice president) is RMB 0.885 million, Lin Zhangyi (Vice president) is RMB 0.885 million, Tang Bin(Director, Board secretary) is RMB 0.825 million.
 In accordance with the Measures on Senior Management Risk Fund Evaluation and Disbursement of the Company, the risk fund should be disbursed in three years following evaluation.